 Karla Bell is a veteran music educator, honorably and unapologetically serving Black and Brown K-12 music scholars for more than 16 years.
 She currently serves as a middle and high school Choral Director at Early College School at Delaware State University.
-She holds a Bachelor of Arts in Music Education from Delaware State University and a Master of Education degree in School Leadership from Wilmington University.
+She holds a Bachelor of Arts in Music Education from Delaware State University, and Master of Education degree in School Leadership from Wilmington University.
+She is currently pursuing a doctorate degree in Educational Leadership from Delaware State University.

 Her professional memberships and affiliations include the National Education Association, National Association for Music Education, Delaware State Education Association, and Delaware Music Educators Association.

 In Christian ministry, Karla specializes in teaching discipleship principles for practical life application.
-She is often called to Biblically align and transform Music departments and discipleship programming.
-She holds a Bachelor’s Degree in Ministry from Christian World College of Theology and serves as an adjunct instructor at their Camden campus.
+She is often called to Biblically align and transform Music departments and Christian Education programming.
+She holds a Master’s Degree in Ministry from Christian World College of Theology and serves as an adjunct instructor at their Camden campus.

 Karla is a native of Dover, Delaware.
 She enjoys traveling, live performances, reading, and days at the beach.
 She is happily married to her husband Calvin and they have one daughter.